tranquilit/WAPT-Documentation/source/security/security-configuration-certificate-authentication.rst

         }

     }

 .. attention::

-   Be careful, wapt does not support crl at the moment, which means that when you delete a machine in the console, it still has access to the wapt repo.
+   Be careful, as of |date|, WAPT does not support :abbr:`CRL (Certificate Revocation Lists)`, which means that when you delete a machine in the WAPT console, the machine will still have access to the WAPT repository.